Honda Fit Insurance Rates

 If you want to start shopping for cheap Honda Fit insurance rates right away, enter your ZIP code in our free tool above.

-Estimated insurance rates for a Honda Fit are $906 a year with full coverage.
-Comprehensive insurance costs on average $180 each year, collision insurance costs $310, and liability insurance is $306.
-A policy with only liability insurance costs around $348 a year, and a high-risk policy costs $1,950 or more.
-Teen drivers pay the most at up to $3,422 a year.
+U.S. average insurance prices for a Honda Fit are $906 every 12 months including full coverage.
+Comprehensive costs an estimated $180, collision costs $310, and liability insurance is estimated at $306.
+Liability-only insurance costs approximately $348 a year, with high-risk driver insurance costing around $1,950.
+Teenage drivers pay the highest rates at $3,422 a year or more.

 Average premium for full coverage: $906